📰

 The details:

-• Claude Pro and Max users can now grant the AI control over browsers, dev tools, file systems, and apps like Google Calendar and Slack
+• The system asks permission before each action and works with browsers, dev tools, file systems, and integrated apps like Google Calendar and Slack

 Share𝕏in